 Inheritance of the CDH1 gene mutation follows an autosomal dominant pattern, meaning that offspring of mutation carriers have a 50% chance of inheriting the mutant gene.
 It is estimated that up to three out of every four CDH1 gene mutation carriers will go on to develop gastric cancer.

 It is important to note, however, that not all HDGC families have a mutation in the CDH1 gene.
-Other genes that may lead to HDGC (Hereditary Diffuse Gastric Cancer) are currently being studied.
+Other genes including CTNNA1 that lead to HDGC (Hereditary Diffuse Gastric Cancer) and are currently being studied.

 Families with a history of stomach cancer may qualify for diagnostic or predictive testing.
 Learn more on HDGC in families and the criteria for genetic testing.
 Read about DNA banking and why it’s important.